 3 Unbelievably Gorgeous Vancouver Bike Routes

-Here are three of our favourite Vancouver Bike Routes, rated for distance, difficulty, and exposure to traffic.
+These are three of the best bicycle routes in Vancouver, rated for distance, difficulty, and exposure to traffic.
 For convenience, we’ve started each route at Science World, which is located at the end of False Creek.
+You can do these as completely self-guided Vancouver bike tours, since they take you to some of Vancouver most scenic spots.

 Length: 21 km